Local control

 01

-There is no cloud sync or telemetry by default.
-Connected AI tools may still send prompts to their own model providers; Wenlan's job is to keep the memory layer itself local, inspectable, and shared across tools.
+There is no Wenlan cloud sync or telemetry path by default.
+Connected AI clients may still send prompts to their own providers, so treat memory content as sensitive project data.

 02